The Class of '62: Synopsis

-Del Boy and Rodney receive a fax on their new Futafax machine from Mike that a reunion for the 1962 class of the Martin Luther King Comprehensive School has been arranged at The Nag's Head.
+Del Boy and Rodney receive a fax on their new Futafax machine from Mike that a reunion for the 1962 class of the Martin Luther King Comprehensive School (the former Dockside Secondary Modern) has been arranged at The Nag's Head.
 Raquel receives a letter from her solicitors explaining that they have managed to trace her estranged husband, who is considering her request for a divorce.

 At the reunion, Del, Rodney, Boycie, Trigger, and Denzil all ponder who arranged it, as the organiser did not leave his name as he had paid with cash.
 After initially wondering if it was their sectioned headmaster, "Bend Over" Benson, the mystery organiser turns out to be reviled ex-police officer Roy Slater.
 A seemingly apologetic Slater explains that a five-year prison sentence for the diamond smuggling incident and the death of his father has prompted him to clean up his act, and he is now a born again Christian and has relocated to Colchester.
 After initial hostility, following numerous spurious charges Slater has placed on them in the past, Del and friends agree to forgive Slater and they head back to Nelson Mandela House for a few drinks and to reminisce about their schooldays.
 Denzil, Trigger, and Boycie all go home, but Slater falls asleep on the sofa.
 Raquel enters the flat and is frightened to see Slater who, it emerges, is her husband.
 Despite a heated argument between Slater and the group, the Trotters reluctantly let him stay for the night.

 Later that night, Del, Rodney, and Albert discuss what would happen if anyone found out that Raquel was married to the despised Slater, which would result in Del's image being tarnished and many of his associates refusing to do business with him.
 Slater himself enters the room and reveals that he too is aware of the situation and implies that he will reveal it to everyone in Peckham if he is not adequately accommodated.
-Del gives Slater £40 and agrees to let him stay as long as he wants but as Rodney and Albert discover that Del actually gave Slater the money from Slater's own wallet, Rodney finds a post-nuptial agreement inside it, intended for Raquel to sign, in which she would waive her rights to his money.
+Del gives Slater £40 and agrees to let him stay as long as he wants, but as Rodney and Albert discover that Del actually gave Slater the money from Slater's own wallet, Rodney finds a post-nuptial agreement inside it, intended for Raquel to sign, which would waive her rights to his money.
 They also discover another document from a Bond Street diamond merchant, informing Slater about ten diamonds he deposited with them before he was sent to prison.
 Just as Del thinks he has the upper hand, Slater emerges from the bedrooms and takes back his wallet, which he has been looking for, and with it the evidence.